jmtalarn/elm-personal-site/content/posts/2017-06-03-build-publish-ionic-app-views-routes.md

   })
 ```

-<p>This is the state and controller with the tab container.
+This is the state and controller with the tab container.
 The controller checks which tabs should be showed depending on the Strikethru setup.
-Each one of the tabs will be a nested state.</p>
+Each one of the tabs will be a nested state.

 ```javascript
   .state('tab.livelist', {